ggosti/maxIntensityRadialProfile/README.md

 │   |   │   cell2.tif
 │   |   │   cell3.tif
 │   |   │   ...
-|   |....
+|   └───....
+└───....
 ```

-To work the `radialProfile.py` script assumes that it is located in the main folder `radialProfile/`.
+In order for it to work, the `radialProfile.py` script must be located in a main folder, e.g. radialProfile/.
+The `radialProfile.py` script assumes that you are analysing multiple acquired regions of a
-That the images with the cells `image.tif` are saved in a folder that refers to the specific acquired region, e.g. `Image1/`,`Image2/`, or other.
+sample, each acquired image has to be saved as image.tif in a dedicated folder e.g. `Image1/`,`Image2/`, or other.
-The folder with the acquired region is itself placed in a folder that refers to the relative experiment, e.g. `Exp1/`.
+Each folder that contains an acquired region must be itself placed in a folder that refers to the related sample, e.g. `Exp1/`.
 It is important to notice that the image file name must be always `image.tif`.
-In future implementation we may want to make this requirement less strict.
+In a further implementation, we may want to make this requirement less strict.
-The cell masks that identify the different cells in the image must be saved as tiff images with the file name `cell1/`,`cell2/`, and so on.
+The cell masks that identify different cells in the same acquired region must be saved as tiff images
+with the file name `cell1.tif`, `cell2.tif`, and so on.
-The cell centers which define the radial profile origin must be saved in a file `coordinates.txt`.
+Be aware that the cell masks tiff files must be saved in
+the same folder as the image.tif files to which they have to be applied.
+For the script to work correctly, in each sample folder there has to be a txt file named
-Which is a tab-separated-values file composed of four columns, the first column indicates the image folder, the second column indicates the cell mask name, and the third and fourth columns indicate the x and y coordinates of the cell center for the radialPr profile calculation.
+coordinates.txt.
+It is recommended to write it as a tab-separated-values file composed of
+four columns: the first column must indicate the image folder names, the second column
+must contain the cell mask names, and the third and fourth columns must indicate the x
+and y coordinates which will define the centers for the radial profile calculation.
+These x
+and y coordinates will therefore define the radial profile origin for each cell.

 Here is an example for `coordinates.txt`:
 ```
-M0_2	cell1	615	750
+Image1	cell1	615	750
-M0_2	cell2	1251	915
+Image1	cell2	1251	915
-M0_2	cell3	495	1194
+Image1	cell3	495	1194
-M0_4	cell2	626	402
+Image2	cell2	626	402
-M0_4	cell3	972	1158
+Image2	cell3	972	1158
 ```
 The git repository also contains an example of two images taken in a single experiment that can be used to test the script.
 The directory organization of the example is:
 ```